Showing 3 results for Materials

 that could potentially revolutionize the state-of-the-art.

-Dr. Ken Plaks joined DARPA in January 2015 as a program manager.
-His research interests include stealth aircraft, electronic warfare, weapons research and cybersecurity.
+Dr. Ken Plaks is the deputy director of the Strategic Technology Office.
+He joined DARPA in January 2015 as a program manager in the Microsystems Technology Office.
+His research interests include stealth aircraft, electronic warfare, weapons research, and cybersecurity.

 Mr. Keith Rebello joined DARPA in October 2018 as a program manager in the Microsystems Technology Office (MTO).
 His research interests include materials, devices, and architectures for artificial intelligence, space, and cyber operations.